 Our region includes:

-- Nearly one in 10 residents were born overseas.
+- more than one in 10 residents were born overseas.

 Established in 2016, Victoria’s second term Regional Partnership committees were appointed at the beginning of 2021.